wheregmis/lumen-blocks/README.md

 > [!IMPORTANT]
 > This library is still experimental.
 Expect bugs and breaking changes until a stable release is made.

+# Getting started

+For installation instructions and getting started with your project, please visit our documentation: [Installation Guide](https://lumenblocks.dev/docs/0.1/installation/)

 # Running the preview

 1. Ensure you have the [Dioxus toolchain](https://dioxuslabs.com/learn/0.6/getting_started/#).